Nico Hülkenberg

-Nicolas Hülkenberg (/de/; born 19 August 1987) is a German racing driver who competes in Formula One for Sauber.
+Nicolas Hülkenberg (/de/; born 19 August 1987) is a German racing driver who competes in Formula One for Audi.
 In endurance racing, Hülkenberg won the 24 Hours of Le Mans in with Porsche.

 Born and raised in Emmerich am Rhein, Hülkenberg began competitive kart racing at age 10, winning several national titles before graduating to junior formulae in 2005.
 Hülkenberg won his first championship in Formula BMW ADAC that year.
 He then won the 2006–07 A1 Grand Prix series, representing Germany.
 After winning the 2007 Masters of Formula 3 and the 2008 Formula 3 Euro Series, Hülkenberg progressed to the GP2 Series in 2009 with ART; he won the championship in his debut season, becoming the third driver to win the GP2/Formula 2 title in their rookie season after Nico Rosberg and Lewis Hamilton.